Brian4755/TFTCheatSheet/README.md

 <img src='https://scontent.xx.fbcdn.net/v/t1.15752-9/290698468_3288572458083064_6226070228863093586_n.png?stp=dst-png_p403x403&_nc_cat=110&ccb=1-7&_nc_sid=aee45a&_nc_ohc=jVeYKJdvT3kAX98E1ze&_nc_ad=z-m&_nc_cid=0&_nc_ht=scontent.xx&oh=03_AVIj2evkUNKLK3N04ZXkF2HymGL9lWI2FcH4ilYUx0lBrQ&oe=62E30D02' alt='Home page for TFT CheatSheet'>

 <p>TFT CheatSheet is a forum/guide designed for players to collaborate on what items are best in the current game called TeamFight Tactics.
-Users can log in using Google and add their own review over items and which champions (characters) use that item.
+Users can log in using Google and add their own review.
+Each review is based on an item within the game and includes champions(characters) that use the item.
 Users without an account can still view all of the reviews that are posted.</p>

 <h2><a href='https://tftcheatsheet.herokuapp.com/'>See the forum here</a></h2>